Chia-Network/chia-docs/docs/cli-reference/vcs.md

 Inner Address: txch1at35qwx6djmadnh9v77a72z8vcaxsle36ke3dj26gcpt2fnh654qsqecnj
 ```

-It is recommended that you save the result of this command:
-* The `Launcher ID` will be required in order to add/update proofs.
-* The `Coin ID` will be required in case the proofs need to be revoked later.
+It is recommended that you save the `Launcher ID` because it will be needed if the VC needs to be revoked later.
-* The `Inner Address` is less important but could be used to fund the VC.

 No proofs have been added yet.
 This is accomplished with the [update_proofs](#update_proofs) command.